consbio/fl-simple-viewer/README.md

 Run `gulp build` to run the build, which produces artifacts in `static/dist`.

-Font files are manually copied from fontawesome install directory to `static/fonts`.

-Leaflet image files are manually copied from leaflet install directory to `static/dist/images`.

 ## Deploy process

 To deploy, this requires a deploy_settings.py file from Brendan (contains S3 keys and bucket info).

-Files are deployed to `FIXME` bucket in S3.
+Files are deployed to `viewer.apps.pflcc.databasin.org` bucket in S3.

 Run `create_version.py` after updating version in that script.
 This will create a vN (where N is version number) folder.
 You may need to comment or uncomment the lines for including the individual feature data (can be omitted if those versions